jadongao/fourier-analyzer/README.md

-# legoanalyzer
+# Lego Fourier Analyzer
-lego harmonic analyzer
+lego machine that presentation Fourier analysis

 # 1.What kinds of things do you make?